todogroup/ospology/ospo-book/content/en/03-chapter.md

 ### Problem

 While creating the OSPO you are getting lots of questions and having to adapt your plan to take into account new information.
-It seems there is a lack of consistency in how open source understanding and value is perceived across the organization, leading to confusion and potential risks.
+It seems there is a lack of consistency in how open source understanding and value are perceived across the organization, leading to confusion and potential risks.

 ### Recommendation